 - Goodtime Boat Tour – take a sunset bay cruise or a dinner cruise on Lake Erie

 - Paddle & Climb Sandusky (303 E Water St) – for outdoor adventure in Sandusky, head to Paddle & Climb where you can tackle the 32’ climbing wall, or rent paddleboards and kayaks.

-- Day trip to South Bass Island – while South Bass Island and Put-In-Bay are another recommended getaway destination, they also make a great day trip from Sandusky!
+- Day trip to South Bass Island (in season) – while South Bass Island and Put-In-Bay are another recommended getaway destinations, they also make a great day trip from Sandusky!
 Here’s how you can spend the day in Put-In-Bay.